THE ODD FELLOWS LODGE memberships 1871

 Their wedding photograph has survived in family collections:

-Wedding portrait of Thomas J. Nevin and Elizabeth Rachel Day, July 12th 1871.
+Wedding portrait of Thomas James Nevin and Elizabeth Rachel Day, Hobart, Tasmania, July 12th 1871.

 The photograph of the Odd Fellows’ Hall taken by Thomas J. Nevin, however, is yet to surface from public collections, despite the likelihood that Nevin reproduced it in quantity in anticipation of large sales.
-The photograph below of the Odd Fellows’ Hall is accredited to Nevin’s lifelong close friend and colleague Henry Hall Baily (whose studio in Elizabeth St faced Nevin’s in the 1860s), and it is dated some five years later, ca. 1876.
-It is clearly not a later reproduction of Nevin’s original photograph, as the description in The Mercury (25 July 1871) mentioned two people captured in the camera’s range.
+The photograph below of the Odd Fellows’ Hall is accredited to Nevin’s lifelong close friend and colleague Henry Hall Baily (whose studio in Elizabeth St. Hobart faced Nevin’s in the 1860s), and it is dated some five years later, ca. 1876.
+It does not appear to be a later reproduction of Nevin’s original photograph, as the description in the Mercury of the 25th July 1871 mentioned two people captured in the camera’s range.

 THE ODD FELLOWS’ HALL – A very fine photograph of the Odd Fellows’ Hall (corner of Davey and Harrington-streets) has been taken for the Society by Mr. Nevin, of Elizabeth-street.
 The view is taken from Davey-street, opposite the corner of the Freemasons’ Hotel, and thus shows the entrance to the rooms, with the whole front and side of the buildings.
 A well-known member of the institution, and a less known youth, have come within the range of the camera, and their presence greatly assists in conveying an idea of the dimensions of the hall.
 The picture is undoubtedly creditable to the artist.